ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ## Frequently Asked Questions

+Q: Do my input FASTA files need to be masked?

+A: No. While *Progressive* Cactus requires input repeats to be softmasked, Minigraph-Cactus does not use masking information.
+Whether or not your input is softmasked will have zero effect on the output.
+It is strongly advised not to *hardmask* your input!

-Q; `cactus-graphmap-join` keeps crashing with a segfault and/or running out of memory.
+Q": `cactus-graphmap-join` keeps crashing with a segfault and/or running out of memory.

 A: This is usually because `vg index -j` crashes while computing the distance index for `--giraffe`.
 Make sure you did not disable clipping or filtering.
 Try to use `--filter N` where `N` is about 10% of your input samples.
 If that fails, try on a system with more memory.